-"Yes, We Can Can" was a 1973 smash hit for The Pointer Sisters.
+“Yes, We Can Can” was a 1973 smash hit for The Pointer Sisters.
 It reminds us of how all things are possible.
 It reminds us that taking advantage of resources in your community is key to success.
 Yes, you might be a single parent on your own.
-Please know, however, that there is help out there for you and for many.
+Please know, however, that there is help out there for you and many others.

-As a single parent, know that you most definitely "can – can".
-More importantly, you actually do– do!
+As a single parent, know that you most definitely “can-can”.
+More importantly, you do– do!
 Taking care of your children as well as yourself is a daily effort in meeting every challenge.
 You make no excuses.
-You charge on until the job is completed.
+You charge until the job is completed.

 Every good soldier needs support.